Foltzy/nside/README.md

         - `~$ source venv/bin/activate`
         - `(venv)~$ pip install -r requirements.txt`
 6. Run and test:
      - The command below is used for both development and production servers.
-Test your local copy by running the bash command below.
+Test your local copy by running the bash command below within your main app directory.
-        - `(venv)~$ flask run`
+        - `(venv)~/app$ flask run`
      - You should now be able to view the application at [http://127.0.0.1:5000](http://127.0.0.1:5000).

 &nbsp;